oceanasterism/oceanasterism/README.md

 <div align="center"> its not that im mad or anything its just fr so unmotivating to not go around in public again to prove that i don't copy nor had intensions in the first place

   .
-<div align="center"> c+h, sitting with is ALWAYS WELCOMED don't hesitate to approch me when you are in need of it!
-<div align="center"> quick reminder; sometimes i turn off my public chats off so don't take it in the heart if you think that i was ignoring your chat! very sorry!

-  .
-<div align="center"> pfp doesn't belong to me ;ctto
 <div align="center">╰─〔❨✧✧❩〕─╯